-This exhibition explores contemporary youth culture and the political animosity amongst the younger generation within West Bromwich.
+This exhibition explores contemporary youth culture and the political animosity amongst the younger generation in West Bromwich.
 Bethany Kane is interested in developing work with those who fit within the demographic known as ‘Generation Z’.
-For this edition of Lost Generation, Beth has collaborated with three students from Sandwell College (Miles, Tyler and Zac) encouraging them to use photography to explore their feelings towards current society and politics: from the uncertainty of Brexit to the dominance of social media; the ever-increasing cost of living and the rise in university fees; to the fear of the effect of developing technologies on todays jobs market.
+For this edition of Lost Generation, Beth has collaborated with three students from Sandwell College (Miles, Tyler and Zac) encouraging them to use photography to explore their feelings towards current society and politics: from the uncertainty of Brexit to the dominance of social media; the ever-increasing cost of living and the rise in university fees; to the fear of the effect of developing technologies on today’s job market.

 Lost Generation IV provokes discussion and debate on what the future may hold for young men in West Bromwich, Britain and beyond.

 This commission is part of the Forge Artist Open Call Programme which invited 12 West Midlands artists and/or curators to make new bodies of work for the Blast!
 Festival and take part in a mentorship programme.